Mog-Rouhi/rainy-day-blog-client/README.md

 # Rainy Day Blog

-* Rainy Day Blog is a Project that is being built with React, Node.js and MySQL
+* Rainy Day Blog is a Project that is being built with MySQL, Express.js, React.js and Node.js

 Project in development...